Main Water Service Lines

 First, a licensed plumber will evaluate your water service needs, and give you an upfront, flat rate price that includes the cost of permits, parts, labor, and warranty.
 Next, we have your property’s utility locations marked, purchase a plumbing permit, and schedule directional drilling.
 This trenchless technology allows us to run new PEX pipe underground from the water meter to your house.
 Some digging is needed near the meter box.
 If there are plants in the way, we will do our best to work around them or carefully remove them, but we cannot make any guarantees.
 We are experts when it comes to plumbing, but we are not landscapers.

 The water service line is replaced in less than a day.
 Then we schedule an inspection, usually for the next day.
 Once our work has passed inspection, we back-fill any holes and leave the area as clean and neat as we can.

 Trenchless water line replacement reduces disruption to your lawn and other landscaping.

-Some digging is always necessary, but we do our best to work around vegetation whenever possible.
+Some digging around the meter is always necessary, but we do our best to work around vegetation whenever possible.

 How can we help you?

 For more information about water service line repair or replacement, or to schedule a free estimate, please call us at (503) 607-7242, or send us a message.